R4tch3t/thiio-laravel-app/README.md

 VITE_APP_NAME="${APP_NAME}"

-#Conection to MySql needed for this project
+#Conection to MySQL needed for this project

 DB_CONNECTION=mysql